 When it comes to sales, opening up your online store to a global audience can be game-changing.

 Of course, focusing on the checkout sections of your website just scratches the surface when it comes to session recordings.
-When choosing where to look to discover pain points in your global visitors, think of the steps they take.
+When choosing where to look to discover pain points in your global visitors buying journey, think of the steps they take.
 How do visitors in different countries respond to your landing pages?
 Are they clicking on your product pages or looking for more information?

 Applying these global optimization strategies to other areas of your website will not only improve the experience of your visitors but will also increase your conversion rate.